ibm-cloud-docs/watsonxdata/access-ovw.md

 ## Common Policy Gateway (CPG)
 {: #cpg_ams}

-CPG is standalone service capable of making or delegating governance decisions (including built-in and external policies) on a request basis.
-It is a unified service that allows all applications to leverage a single service to approve or delegate authentication, perform access control, and handle governance approval to an external system.
-It is a key differentiating capability that allows {{site.data.keyword.lakehouse_short}} to integrate with other policy engines to provide greater flexibility and ease of integration.
+CPG is standalone service capable of making or delegating governance decisions (including built-in and external policies) on a per request basis.
+It is a unified service that allow all applications to leverage a single service to either approve or delegate access control, and governance approval to an external system. it is a key differentiating capability which allows {{site.data.keyword.lakehouse_short}} to integrate with any policy engine to provide greater flexibility and ease of integrating with client ecosystem.